Annual report

 Learning Link's high-quality and interactive e-learning modules make it quick and easy for you to be ready for whatever your organisation demands.

-With more than 100,000 users from over 9,000 schools and trusts, Learning Link continues to grow with nine new modules that 99% of governors and trustees would recommend to others.
+With more than 100,000 users from over 9,000 schools and trusts, Learning Link continues to grow.
+99% of governors and trustees would recommend the nine new modules introduced in the last year.

 Brand-new Learning Link modules